 Cristina is assistant director and faculty member of the International Course on Medieval Music Performance (11th-14th centuries) of Besalú (Catalonia).
 She gives courses and master class on medieval music and medieval keyboards around Europe.
 Some of her projects include performing on various reconstructed medieval organs across Europe (instruments by Walter Chinaglia), and the researching and publishing of hitherto little known medieval keyboard music.

 She is currently in a Doctoral Program at the University of Würzburg (Germany) / Schola Cantorum Basiliensis (Switzerland) researching on Aquitanian tropes.

-As a pianist she debuted with Mozart Concerto in A Major K.414 with the Orquestra de Girona, and won two first-prize awards in international competitions.
+As a pianist she debuted with Mozart Concerto in A Major K.414 with the Orquestra de Girona, and won two first-prize awards in piano competitions.
 Cristina had taught piano at the Conservatory of Girona (Catalonia) and at the Conservatoire de Saint-Louis (France) and has worked extensively as lied accompanist.